JL337/Sparta-Global-Profile/README.md

-#Project: sparta-profile
+#Sparta-profile

-#Creating a webpage for an online profile
+#Creating a webpage for my online profile

 ##Getting Started

 This README file contains information about how to navigate this project, 'sparta-proile'.
-Detalils on how to install required programs, testing and development, and version control are included.
+Details on how to install required programs, testing and development, and version control are included.

 ###Prerequisites